What Is It?

 No single blood test will give a definite diagnosis, including tests for antibodies to cartilage.
 Imaging studies, including a computed tomography (CT) scan of the lungs and other tests, especially pulmonary-function tests, may be performed to help determine the extent of disease.

 Criteria for diagnosis have been developed by experts on the disease to standardize the definition of the disease.
-Patients may be diagnosed with polychondritis when compatible symptoms are present (see below) and a biopsy supports the diagnosis.
-However, if a biopsy is not obtained, the diagnosis is still likely when a, person has at least three of the following:
+Patients may be diagnosed with polychondritis when compatible symptoms are present (see below) and especially when a biopsy supports the diagnosis.
+Typical symptoms include:

 - Inflammation of the cartilage in both ears(excluding the soft lower earlobe)